 Volvo XC40 review - Reliability and Safety

-A new platform but some proven engines should help to keep it reliable.
+A new platform, but some proven engines should help to keep the XC40 reliable.
 Bags of top-notch Volvo safety kit on board, too

 The XC40 is built on Volvo’s latest CMA platform - and that means that its underpinnings are, in theory, relatively unproven.
 However, the Swedish firm has designed the chassis to accommodate its family of four-cylinder and three-cylinder petrol and diesel engines and hybrid motors and battery packs, many of which have seen use in other models before.